IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 MutuallyExclusive     Mutually exclusive generator.
 Only exclusion in one direction is needed BinaryCommitment      Binary unit commitment decision                                                                                                   Yes/No
 NoOperatingReserve    No contribution to operating reserve.
 Yes if the unit doesn't contribute to the operating reserve                                 Yes/No
-StorageType           Storage type based on storage capacity (hourly, daily, weekly, 4-week, yearly)                                                    Hourly/Daily/Weekly/Monthly/Yearly
+StorageType           Storage type based on storage capacity (hourly, daily, weekly, monthly, yearly)                                                   Hourly/Daily/Weekly/Monthly/Yearly
-OutflowsType          Outflows type based on the electricity demand extracted from the storage (daily, weekly, 4-week, yearly)                          Daily/Weekly/Monthly/Yearly
+OutflowsType          Outflows type based on the electricity demand extracted from the storage (daily, weekly, monthly, yearly)                         Daily/Weekly/Monthly/Yearly
-EnergyType            Energy type based on the max/min energy to be produced by the unit (daily, weekly, 4-week, yearly)                                Daily/Weekly/Monthly/Yearly
+EnergyType            Energy type based on the max/min energy to be produced by the unit (daily, weekly, monthly, yearly)                               Daily/Weekly/Monthly/Yearly
 MustRun               Must-run unit                                                                                                                     Yes/No
 InitialPeriod         Initial period (year) when the unit is installed or can be installed, if candidate                                                Year
 FinalPeriod           Final   period (year) when the unit is installed or can be installed, if candidate                                                Year